raspberrypilearning/lego-data-dash/en/step_8.md

 **Calibrating** the indicator will mean mapping the maximum and minimum possible data values from your API between -175° and 175° on your motor.
 The highest possible reading will be at 175°, while the lowest possible reading will be at -175°.

-For example: if it's displaying the Carbon Monoxide (CO) level, the minimum and maximum possible reading on your slider will depend on where you live.
-The minimum reading possible is 0,
+For example: if it's displaying the Nitrogen Dioxide (NO2) level, the minimum and maximum possible reading on your slider will depend on where you live.
+The minimum reading possible is obviously 0, and we will want to consider what the normal range for what we are attempting to measure and add a bit to that: for NO2, this will be around 0.3.
+(Any more than that, and you're in the danger zone!)

---- task ---

-**Think** about what your sliding indicator will measure, and what the lowest and highest readings might be.
-Write them down somewhere so you don't forget them.
-For an NO2 reading

---- /task ---

 --- task ---